federicozacayan/restful-api-angular/README.md

-# RESTful API client (not dockerized) with Angular
+# RESTful API client dockerized with Angular

 This is a basic Hello-Wolrd application.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.